AMERICANS WITH DISABILITIES ACT

 For setting of trial dates in criminal cases, defense counsel should contact the Commonwealth’s Attorney’s Office immediately upon receipt of notice of indictment by the Grand Jury.
 Criminal cases are tried within sixty days of indictment.
 The Court furnishes the Commonwealth’s Attorney’s Office with a list of available trial dates for the sixty day period following each Grand Jury session, and trial dates may be set by telephone with the appropriate prosecutor.
 Selection of dates for motions and trial must be completed within one week of indictment.

-Non-jury criminal cases, motions and sentencing hearings are heard every Thursday of every month.
+Non-jury criminal cases, motions and sentencing hearings are heard on Thursday.
 Attorneys must contact the Commonwealth’s Attorney’s Office to place a case on the docket.
-Motions for reconsideration must be addressed to the Judge in a letter stating any new information that should be brought to his attention.
-The Judge may then give his permission to place the matter on the docket.
+Motions for reconsideration must be addressed to the Judge in a letter stating any new information that should be brought to the Judge's attention.
+The Judge may then give permission to place the matter on the docket.

-Bond motions may be scheduled at 9:00 A.M. by calling the Judges’ Chambers (703.746.4123).
+Bond motions may be scheduled at 9:00 A.M. by calling the Judges’ Chambers (703.746.4123) for permission to docket the bond motion.
+Defense counsel is required to contact the Commonwealth's Attorney's Office prior to docketing the bond motion.
 Notice of such motions should be given to the Commonwealth’s Attorney’s Office the day preceding the hearing.

 In order to allow both sides adequate time to prepare, substantive motions in criminal cases whether by prosecution or defense shall be noticed for Thursday Commonwealth Days by noon on the preceding Friday and for Tuesday Traffic and Misdemeanor Appeals Day by noon on the preceding Wednesday.
 Counsel may seek leave of Court to file motions with less notice in unusual circumstances.